-Here’s presenting a line up for an all Indian affair that will please the palate and give a warm hug of comfort.
+Here’s presenting a line up for an all Indian dinner spread that will please the palate and give a warm hug of comfort.

 Dips and chutneys:

-As our menu planning posts suggests, there should be an attempt to entice the diner with color.
+As our menu planning post suggests, there should be an attempt to entice the diner with colour.
 We suggest introducing some green in the menu.

 Follow us on our social media channels for updates on new recipes, stories and tips.